Health Care Innovation (HCIN)

 HCIN 6020B Behavioral Economics and Decision Making

 This course is a continuation of HCIN6020A, Behavioral Economics and Decision Making.
-In the final weeks of the course, students will focus on structuring incentive programs, utilizing social forces to shape behavior, and the role of behavioral economics in public policy.
-Students must successfully complete HCIN6020A in the Fall term before taking this course.
-Students will receive a single letter grade and earn 1 CU total for HCIN6020A and 6020B.
+In the final weeks of the course, you will focus on structuring and implementing incentive programs, utilizing social forces to shape behavior, and applying behavioral economics to implementation science.
+As a final project, you will design a behavioral intervention plan, with a funding request, to address poor health metrics.
+Students must successfully complete HCIN 6020A in the Fall term before taking this course.
+Students will receive a single letter grade and earn 1 CU total for HCIN 6020A and 6020B.

 Two Term Class, Student must enter first term; credit given after both terms are complete